home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 ### Service unifi.remove_clients

-Clean up clients on the UniFi Network Controller that has only been associated with the controller for a short period of time.
+Clean up clients on the UniFi Network application that has only been associated with the Network application for a short period of time.
 The difference between first seen and last seen needs to be less than 15 minutes and the client can not have a fixed IP, hostname or name associated with it.

 ## Switch